Wh1teRabbitHU/AbstractModel.js/README.md

 });
 ```

-### class.values
+### <a id="class-values"></a> class.values

 Every class has a values attribute with both getter and setter.
 When you retreive your values, it only returns the predefined attributes without the inner ones.
-If an attribute has no value, then it still included in the returned object, but it will be 'undefined'.
-If you set the values it will overwrite all the previous attributes.
-If the given object has more attribute than the class have, the code ignore those.
-The only different between the update function and this setter is if you use the setter it will change all the values, not just the given ones.
+If an attribute has no value, then it still included in the returned object as 'undefined'.
+If the given object has more attributes than the class has, the setter ignore those are missing from the class.
+The only different between the update function and this is if you use the setter it will change all the previous values, not just the new ones.

 #### Getter example